Faith — What Is It and Where Does It Come From? —

 is no God at all?
 And why do those who do claim belief in God, not necessarily put their faith in the person of Jesus Christ?
 There are

-many explanations out there for this—primarily man's inherent stubbornness.
+many explanations out there for this, but it's evident that the primarily reason involves man's inherent stubbornness.

 What is Faith?